EnterpriseDB/barman/new_docs/user_guide/quickstart.rst

     barman recover <server_name> first-backup /path/to/recover

-If recovering to a remote server, a passwordless SSH connection from the Barman host to the destination host is required and must be specified using the ``--remote-ssh-command`` option:
+If recovering to a remote server, a passwordless SSH connection from the Barman host to the destination host is required and its SSH command must be specified using the ``--remote-ssh-command`` option:

 .. code-block:: bash